Cardiac Scar Tissue After Stroke.

 Maladaptation after Stroke

 In a sense, these are not surprising results.
 After all, stroke results in damage to the main physiological control organ of the human body: the brain.
 It figures that brain injury should be associated with a ripple effect that causes perturbations in our physiology, affecting not just the heart, but also other organ systems such as the gastrointestinal tract.
-The vagal nerve modulates this transfer of information from brain to heart.
+The vagus nerve modulates this transfer of information from brain to heart.

 In other words, epigenetic reprogramming brings about a brain-heart perturbation.
 This physiological earthquake is triggered by interleukin-1β.
 In a nutshell, after a stroke the innate immune response causes a release of interleukin-1β and the resultant immunological cascade leads to cardiac scar tissue formation.